RiyadhKh4n/blocknews/README.md

 # Testing

-Due to the size of the testing section for CoinFrog I have created [TESTING.md](TESTING.md).
-It contains all my unit testing and test for user stories and any bugs found.
+Due to the size of the testing section for Cryptics I have created [TESTING.md](TESTING.md).
+It contains all my validator testing, lighthouse scores, Django Testing, User Story Testing, Manual Tests, Responsiveness Tests, Browser Compatibility Tests as well as any bugs.

 [Link To TESTING.md](TESTING.md)